eoehen/arguard/docs/input/docs/documentation/features.md

 # Supported frameworks:

-This library is based on the target framework .NET Standard 2.0.
+This library is based on the target framework .NET Standard 2.0 and .NET Standard 2.1.

 [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)